 Your donation to WomenOnCall will be used to help our more than 1,200 nonprofit members find talented, professional women volunteers to further their missions.
 WomenOnCall is a nonprofit entity.
 We use funds from donations for 501(c) 3 charitable activities.
 To make a contribution, click here.

 What is Virtual Volunteering?

 Via phone and email, you can assist an organization regardless of your location.
-For example, a woman in Portland could volunteer for a nonprofit with offices in Boston by drafting a news release about an upcoming event.
+For example, a woman in Portland could volunteer for a Chicago nonprofit by drafting a press release about an upcoming event.